 The beachfront location of Broadbeach Markets, next to the Kurrawa Surf Club, makes it an excellent spot to visit.

 From handmade toys to leather bags and plenty of locally designed clothing, the Broadbeach market is the place to shop for Australian-made products.

-It’s quite a contrast to the Oasis Shopping centre across the road or Pacific Fair, which is within walking distance and offers other things to do on the Gold Coast.
+It’s quite a contrast to the Oasis Shopping centre across the road or Pacific Fair, which is within walking distance.

 5- Gold Coast Organic Farmers Market

 Gold Coast Organic Farmers Market is in the Miami State High School, 2137 – 2205 Gold Coast Highway, Miami (6 am to 11.30 am on Sunday).

 From fresh “picked yesterday” produce to herbs, gluten-free bread and organic coffee, the Organic Gold Coast Farmers Market is the only market on the Gold Coast where all produce is guaranteed certified organically grown.

 Also available are healthy cleaning products, organic cosmetics and healthy lifestyle books.